adamminter4/CyberWVU/README.md

 Tier 1 - 10 points
 Tier 2 - 5 points
-Tier 3 - 2 points
+Tier 3 - 2 points (could possibly include multiple checks, each being worth 2 points)

 Another example: If the service is running, but the port is closed, then Blue Team will recieve 5 points.
 For a service such as Apache, if Blue passes tier 1 and 2, we will wget their index.html page.
 Our server will have a copy of Blue Team's index.html, so we will diff it against our copy.
 If there isn't a difference in the html pages, then Blue will pass the third tier of checks and recieve no penalty for that round.
 However, if Red Team defaces the homepage of the Blue Team's webserver, then our diff will come back positive.
 Blue Team will then be given 2 points for that service for the corresponding round.